department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-04 Personalized Home Screen - evaluative research/personalized home screen - findings.md

   * 1 participant who had a disability rating and monthly compensation amount did not have a module that showed branch of service or proof of Veteran status _(this also should not be possible)_
   * 1 participant had a module that showed branch of service but no proof of Veteran status, disability rating or monthly compensation amount

-*_Analytics quickly put in place during the research facilitation weeks confirmed that this issue is occurring approximately 21% of the time, and an engineering investigation determined that the "module but no link" issue is a problem with likely-incorrect data coming from the API.
+*_Analytics quickly put in place during the research facilitation weeks confirmed that this issue is occurring approximately 21% of the time, and an engineering investigation determined that the “module but no link“ issue is a problem with likely-incorrect data coming from the API.
 The “no module” state was caused by a backend failure during the session._

 ##### Branch of service and Veteran status module: Value of module & data: